Melissa K. Norris

 Ingredients

-• 1/4 teaspoon smoked paprika regular paprika works fine, too
+- 1/4 teaspoon smoked paprika regular paprika works as well

 Instructions

-• Lightly flour a baking sheet or stone.
-Roll dough out on it.
-Use a pizza cutter and cut into desired shapes.
-Sprinkle with sea salt.
+- Use a pizza cutter and cut into desired shapes.

 Notes